Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Experiments

-\textbf{Implementation Details:} The RTNet is implemented via Tensorflow and trained with the Adam optimizer.
-We define the previous layer of classifier as the adaptation layer for distribution alignment.
-For the experiments on Office-31, we employ the ResNet-50 pre-trained on ImageNet as the domain adaptation model and fine-tune the parameters of the fully connected layers and the final block.
-For the experiments on digital datasets, We adopt modified LeNet as the domain adaptation model and update all of the weights.
+The RTNet is implemented via Tensorflow and trained with the Adam optimizer.
+For the experiments on Office-31 and Office-Home, we employ the ResNet-50 pre-trained on ImageNet as the backbone of domain adaptation model and fine-tune the parameters of the fully connected layers and the final block.
+For the experiments on digital datasets, we adopt modified LeNet as the backbone of domain adaptation model and update all of the weights.
 All images are converted to grayscale and resized to 32 $\times$ 32.

-For all of the transfer tasks, we adopt separate two fully connected layers for the policy network $\pi$ and value network $V$, a series of transposed convolutional layers for the generators $G_{s,t}$.
-To guarantee fair comparison, the same frameworks are used for $F$ and $C$ in all comparison methods.
-In our method, the discount factor $\gamma$ that determines the impact of previous actions on the current reward is a critical hyperparameter.
-Hence, we select it according to accuracy on SVHN10$\rightarrow$MNIST5 task and then set $\gamma$ to 0.8.
-As for other hyperparameters, we set $l=$1e-4, $\lambda_1=1$ and $\lambda_2=7$.
-To ease model selection, the hyperparameters of comparison methods are gradually change from 0 to 1 as in \cite{long2017deep}.
+In RTNet, the structure of each module can be seen in Appendix.
+To guarantee fair comparison, the same frameworks are used for $F$ and $C$ in all comparison methods, and each method is trained five times and the average is taken as the final result.
+For all hyperparameters, we set $l=1e-4$, $\lambda_1=7$ and $\gamma=0.85$, which selected by using a grid search on the performance of the validation set.
+The parameter sensitivity analysis can be seen in Appendix.
+To ease model selection, the hyperparameters of comparison methods are gradually changing from 0 to 1 as in \cite{long2017deep}.